DmxLarchey/The-Braga-Method/theories/dfs_xleroy/README.md

 ```

 This slight update from `dfs_xl` to `dfs_cycle`  has a significant impact on the semantics:
-but also do not have the same domains of termination:
 - the output list is different, in particular, on its order,
-- but also the precondition for termination is now larger, ie. `dfs_cycle` accepts
+- but also, critically, the precondition for termination is now more permissive,
-  cycles in the graph, hence its name.
+  ie. `dfs_cycle` accepts graphs that do contain cycles, hence its name.

-We establish this formally.
+We establish these formally.

 ### The recursive terminal algorithm `dfs_book`

-In the Braga book chapter however, we study the following variant of DFS
+In the Braga book chapter however, we studied the following variant of DFS
 ```ocaml
 (* DFS variant as described in the Braga book chapter *) let dfs_book x =